BIMsense/BIM_data_template/README.md

 Data template for Building Information Modelling (BIM) using [buildingSMART](http://www.buildingsmart-tech.org/) IFC definitions

 ## Template purpose
-The template attempts to gather together a data set that will be suitable for facilities management uses for a typical commercial / health / educational / insitutional building.
+The template attempts to gather together a data set that will be suitable for facilities management use for a typical commercial / health / educational / institutional building.

 The template provides the fields required and not the data.
 The data should be populated as a construction project progresses through the design and build phases.